acumenrev/laptop_setup/README.md

 - [OnyX]: Verify system files structure, run miscellaneous maintenance and more
 - [Bitwarden]: Desktop password and login vault
 - [CotEditor]: The Plain-Text Editor for macOS
+- [intellidock]: Hides the Dock when it is overlapped by a window